Timothy C. Hain, MD. • Page last modified: March 4, 2021

 Opsoclonus denotes chaotic back-back saccadic eye movements.
 It is a dramatic syndrome, sometimes due to cancer or a brainstem encephalitis such as West-Nile or Dengue.
 There is an immense literature about opsoclonus, probably because it is so dramatic.
-David Cogan described it as early as 1954.
+Kinsbourne in 1952 described irregular twitching of the extremities and face accompanied by constant eye movements.
+David Cogan described it more precisely in 1954.
 This was followed by J. Lawton Smith and Walsh, in 1960.
 Cogan described the post-viral version of opsoclonus in 1968, and Davidson reported on the association of opsoclonus with neuroblastoma (in children) in 1968 as well.

 Opsoclonus and flutter is generally best visualized by using a video-frenzel goggle system, having a large screen.
-Opsoclonus may be difficult to record.
+Opsoclonus may be difficult to record -- and in other words, sending the patient to your local ENT for an VENG may not help you very much.
 A general rule is that the bandwidth (samples per second) of the device that you are using to record an eye movement should be at least twice the bandwidth of the eye movement.
 Because opsoclonus occurs so quickly -- that it cannot be captured very well by low-bandwidth devices such as clinical EOG or VNG systems.
 Furthermore, inexperienced individuals without any training in neurology often mistake opsoclonus or flutter for other more benign entities, such as square wave jerks.
-Videotaping may also have trouble capturing this rapid movement as the frame rate may be only 30 fps.

 In all age groups, opsoclonus is rare.
 The common causes of opsoclonus depend on age.